department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-vet-center-name-change.md

 #### CMS help desk steps
 - [ ] 1.
 The title (Name of Vet Center field) change comes from Lighthouse to Drupal
 - [ ] 2.
-If the Vet Center published and NOT an Outstation, create a URL change request, changing the entry from the old facility URL to the new facility URL.
+If the Vet Center is published and is NOT an Outstation, create a URL change request, changing the entry from the old facility URL to the new facility URL.

 https://github.com/department-of-veterans-affairs/va.gov-cms/issues/new?assignees=&template=runbook-facility-url-change.md&title=URL+Change+for%3A+%3Cinsert+facility+name%3E
 (**Note: The URL change request ticket blocks the completion of this ticket.**)